AniCricKet/automatic-spork/_posts/2023-04-02-bigidea4quiz.md

 layout: post
 description: This is a blog post about the multiple choice quiz on Collegeboard about Big Idea 4
 categories: [markdown]
-title: AP CSP Big Idea 4
+title: AP CSP Multiple Choice Quiz 4
-permalink: /bigidea4quiz
+permalink: /mcq4
 ---